| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: C

-Rationale: Slope indicates how much one variable changes relative to another, representing rate of change in linear relationships.
+Rationale: Slope indicates how much one variable changes relative to another, representing rate of change in linear relationships. - Which English question type focuses on logical flow?

 A. Editing